Laziemo/eos_exchange/README.md

 Uses eosjs to sign transactions.

-//Can be extended to deprecate interface.js using JSONRpc class
+* Currently facing bugs.
+Can be extended to deprecate interface.js using JSONRpc class

 ## interface.js